eficode-academy/helm-katas/test-helm-deployments.md

 **Add a new test which uses regex to check that the returned body of the sentence service is correct**

 Helm test pod specs can contain any container executing arbitrary commands.

+Therefore we can create containers with custom code to test our deployments.

-We will use regex to test that the body of the HTTP response follows an expected pattern, in order verify that the service is not only responding, but returns the correct result.
+For this test we will use `regex` to test that the body returned form the sentences application is valid.
+Which means that we can test that the deployment is not only responding, but that it is responding correctly.

-We have prepared a small golang program that will query the endpoint and verify the regex.
+We have prepared a small golang program that will query the endpoint and check the response using regex.

 The program has already been packaged in a [docker image](https://hub.docker.com/r/releasepraqma/sentence-regex-test) so that we can use it a test spec.

 <details>
-      <summary>More details</summary>
+      <summary>More details about the regex-tester</summary>

 The sentence application returns a response that looks like this: